Frederick Booth-Tucker

-Commissioner Frederick St. George de Lautour Booth-Tucker, (21 March 1853 – 17 July 1929) was a senior Salvation Army officer of the late nineteenth and early twentieth centuries, and the son-in-law of Willam and Catherine Booth, the Army's founders.
+Commissioner Frederick St. George de Lautour Booth-Tucker, (21 March 1853 – 17 July 1929) was a senior Salvation Army officer and the son-in-law of Willam and Catherine Booth, the founders of the Salvation Army.

 Early life

-Born in Monghyr in India, the son of William Thornhill Tucker, a Deputy Commissioner in the Indian Civil Service and author of an English-Persian dictionary, 'Fred' Tucker was five years old when the Indian Mutiny broke out.
+Born in Monghyr in India, the son of William Thornhill Tucker, a deputy commissioner in the Indian Civil Service and author of an English-Persian dictionary, Tucker was five years old when the Indian Mutiny broke out.
 He was educated at Cheltenham College from 1866 until 1873, leaving when he was 20 years old.
 During his time at the college he was known as a keen scholar and athlete.
-He joined the Indian Civil Service as an Assistant Commissioner in 1874, being posted to Amritsar, Simla and later to Dharamsala, where in addition to being Assistant Commissioner he was also Assistant Magistrate.
-In 1875, he was converted during the Moody and Sankey campaigns in London.
-He married Louisa Mary Bode, eighteen years his senior, in 1877 at Amritsar in India, she having travelled out from her home on the Isle of Wight to join him.
+He joined the Indian Civil Service as an assistant commissioner in 1874, being posted to Amritsar, Simla and later to Dharamsala, where he was also assistant magistrate.
+In 1875, he was converted to Christianity during the Dwight L. Moody and Ira D. Sankey revival meetings in London.
+He married Louisa Mary Bode, 18 years his senior, in 1877 at Amritsar in India.